 Members of the OBVTA Board met with officials of Toms River to obtain an update on ongoing reconstruction and improvements in Ortley Beach:

 - We have heard from the Governor’s office that the ACE dune and beach replenishment project is likely delayed until the fall of 2014.
+More information is available in the DEP Dune Update October 2014.
 We will need to continue to rely on the temporary dunes until that project is complete.
 Toms River cannot put more sand toward the beach as it will simply wash away at high tide.
 In an emergency they might consider piling more sand on the west side of the boardwalk.

 - Even if Seaside Heights proceeds to build a seawall or install steel sheeting in addition to the expanded dunes, Toms River said that they are unlikely to consider the same for Ortley Beach.
 They believe that the lower profile needed for the dunes in Seaside Heights may warrant such action there, but not in Ortley Beach.
 Toms River reiterated that the Federal Highway authority chose to fund the steel sheeting in Mantaloking and Brick because of the narrowness of the peninsula there and the proximity of Rte 35 to the ocean, unlike the situation in Ortley Beach.
 Nevertheless, OBVTA will continue to pursue all possible avenues to strengthen the proposed dune system in Ortley Beach given the failure seen in Sandy.